 Researcher Development pertains to generic skills rather than those focused on your specific research topic.
 The department trusts that students will develop their existing skills and will pick up new ones not only in their first year but throughout their studies and beyond.

 The Research Skills Programme (RSP) is a mandatory element for the M.Phil in Advanced Computer Science and for the Certificate of Postgraduate Studies in Computer Science.
 It is also mandatory for research students in their second and third years.
 It is optional but strongly recommended for research students in their fourth years, and may be of interest to post-docs and research assistants as well.
-A full record of RSP units will be useful for you in maintaining an accurate CV and as the Postgraduate Education Office records all units attended Inkpath, you will be able to download a log of courses you have attended.
+A full record of RSP units will be useful for you in maintaining an accurate CV and as the Postgraduate Education Office records all units attended and RDP courses on Inkpath, you will be able to download a log of courses you have attended.
 It is also helpful that when the department makes bids to the University for funds for Researcher Development, it can demonstrate a good take-up of initiatives the Researcher Development Team and the Postgraduate Students Forum suggest.
 Most importantly, Research Skills forms part of the CPGS examination process under Regulations, and successful completion of the first-year RSP is required for continuation to registration for the PhD Degree.

 There are two parts to keeping your record: